“I need to collect your information for loan payment through ACH,” the agent told me.

 You can expect to have a similar conversation with your loan agent the first time you apply for a loan.
 The most experienced loan agents make the overall loan application and payment process super simple for their customers.
 Most small business owners and individuals rely on the National Automated Clearing House Association (Nacha) network to pay their bills and EMIs automatically.

-Use this guide to start making your EMI payments through ACH technology.
+Use this guide to start making your EMI payments through ACH payments processing.

 Step #1: Prepare your Account for ACH Payments